hypervel/hypervel.org/docs/README.md

 ### Notifications & Mail

-Use Laravel Hyperf to quickly send beautifully styled notifications to your users via email, Slack, SMS, in-app, and more:
+Use Hypervel to quickly send beautifully styled notifications to your users via email, Slack, SMS, in-app, and more:

 ```shell:no-line-numbers
 php artisan make:notification InvoicePaid